-The extent to which phenotypic stasis is compatible with the expected divergence of the G-53 matrix in the short-term remains little explored cf. (Bohren et al., 1966; Gromko, 1995; Simões et al., 2019; Teotónio et al., 2004; Teotónio and Rose, 2000).
-Studies in natural populations cannot 55 usually control environmental variation, and estimates of G-matrix dynamics are nearly impossible to obtain, while experiments employing truncation selection do not easily model the complexity of the selection surface.
-Under drift, and assuming an infinitesimal model of trait 58 inheritance, the G-matrix size (i.e., the total genetic variance) is reduced and diverges from ancestral states by a factor proportional to the effective population size (Lande, 1976; Lynch and Hill, 1986; Phillips et al., 2001).
-However, theory that includes the effects of finite population 61 sizes, multivariate selection, and the pleiotropic effects of mutation remains out of reach for changes in genetic covariances between traits and thus G-matrix shape (Barton and Turelli, 1987; Burger, 2000; Lande, 1980; Lynch and Walsh, 1998; Simons et al., 2018).
-We do expect, however, that once most adaptation has occurred, the divergence of the G-matrix shape is caused by 65 drift, and also know that different forms of selection might lead to further genetic divergence in the relatively local phenotypic space occupied after adaptation (Doroszuk et al., 2008; Haller and Hendry, 2014).
-Whether or not genetic divergence will also lead to phenotypic divergence? should then depend on the distribution of pleiotropic effects of quantitative trait loci (QTL) alleles, and linkage disequilibrium between them, created by past selection and drift, and ultimately on the developmental and physiological mapping of genetic onto phenotypic variation (Chebib and Guillaume, 2017; Hansen and Wagner, 2001; Morrissey, 2015; Riska, 1989).
+The extent to which phenotypic stasis is compatible with the expected divergence of the 54 G-matrix in the short-term remains little unexplored cf. (Bohren et al., 1966; Gromko, 1995; 55 Simões et al., 2019; Teotónio et al., 2004; Teotónio and Rose, 2000).
+Studies in natural populations 56 cannot usually control environmental variation and estimates of G-matrix dynamics are nearly 57 impossible to obtain, while experiments employing truncation selection do not easily model 58 the complexity of the selection surface.
+Under drift, and assuming an infinitesimal model of 59 trait inheritance, the G-matrix size (i.e., the total genetic variance) is reduced and diverges from 60 ancestral states by a factor proportional to the effective population size (Lande, 1976; Lynch and 61 Hill, 1986; Phillips et al., 2001).
+However, theory that includes the effects of finite population 62 sizes, multivariate selection, and the pleiotropic effects of mutation remains out of reach for 63 changes in genetic covariances between traits and thus G-matrix shape (Barton and Turelli, 1987; 64 Burger, 2000; Lande, 1980; Lynch and Walsh, 1998; Simons et al., 2018).
+We do expect, however, 65 that once most adaptation has occurred, the divergence of the G-matrix shape is caused by 66 drift, and also know that different forms of selection might lead to further genetic divergence in 67 the relatively local phenotypic space occupied after adaptation (Doroszuk et al., 2008; Haller and Hendry, 2014).
+Whether or not genetic divergence will also lead to phenotypic divergence should 69 then depend on the distribution of pleiotropic effects of quantitative trait loci (QTL) alleles, and then depend on the distribution of pleiotropic effects of quantitative trait loci (QTL) alleles, and linkage disequilibrium between them, created by past selection and drift, and ultimately on the developmental and physiological mapping of genetic onto phenotypic variation (Chebib and Guillaume, 2017; Hansen and Wagner, 2001; Morrissey, 2015; Riska, 1989).

-Here we seek to find if the short-term evolution of the G-matrix follows the directions of 73 selection or if there is loss of genetic variance just by drift.
-We also seek to determine how genetic divergence is compatible with phenotypic stasis once most adaptation has been achieved.
-75 We analyze the evolution of locomotion behavior on the hermaphroditic nematode Caenorhabditis elegans, spanning 240 generations of lab evolution in a constant and homogeneous environment, 77 thus maximizing the chances of imposing and detecting stabilizing selection.
-We could obtain an 78 accurate characterization of the fitness effects of component trait variation of locomotion behavior (transition rates between movement states and direction), by measuring essentially all individuals at the time of reproduction.
-We expect locomotion behavior to evolve because individual 81 nematodes do not need to engage in foraging and dwelling for feeding (Gray et al., 2005).
-It is further expected that sexual interaction between hermaphrodites and males impacts the evolution of locomotion behavior (Barr et al., 2018).
-We characterized the evolution of the broad-sense G-matrix for hermaphrodite locomotion behavior, obtained by phenotyping inbred lines derived 85 from the domesticated ancestral population at generation 140 and from three replicate populations during further 50 and 100 generations in the same environment.
-After domestication, selection gradients were estimated by regressing fertility onto transition rates.
+Here we seek to find if the short-term evolution of the G-matrix follows the directions of 74 selection or if there is loss of genetic variance just by drift.
+We also seek to determine how ge-75 netic divergence is compatible with phenotypic stasis once most adaptation has been achieved.
+76 We analyze the evolution of locomotion behavior on the hermaphroditic nematode Caenorhabditis 77 elegans, spanning 240 generations of lab evolution in a constant and homogeneous environment, 78 thus maximizing the chances of imposing and detecting stabilizing selection.
+We could obtain 79 an accurate characterization of the fitness effects of component trait variation of locomotion be-80 havior (transition rates between movement states and direction), by measuring essentially all 81 individuals at the time of reproduction.
+We expect locomotion behavior to evolve because indi-82 vidual nematodes do not need to engage in foraging for feeding themselves (Gray et al., 2005).
+83 It is further expected that sexual interaction between hermaphrodites and males will further im-84 pact the evolution of locomotion behavior (Barr et al., 2018).
+We characterized the evolution of 85 the broad-sense G-matrix for hermaphrodite locomotion behavior, obtained by phenotyping in-86 bred lines derived from the domesticated ancestral population at generation 140, and from three 87 replicate populations during further 50 and 100 generations in the same environment.
+After 883 domestication, selection gradients were estimated by regressing fertility onto transition rates.
+89